Culture is the track record

 Engagement is also a track record

 It is the track record of what happens when one cares.
 What happens when someone works hard?
 When someone points out a problem?
 When someone comes up with an idea?
 Does it lead to good or bad outcomes?
 What’s the track record of caring?
-Does it lead to good personal outcomes?
-Or does it lead to wasted effort?
-If you want your people to be more engaged, change the track record of caring.
-Make sure that the next time someone cares, good things happen to them.
-Or at least they aren’t taught the lesson that it would have been better to care less.
+Does it lead to good personal outcomes, or does it lead to wasted effort?

 Teamwork is a track record

 Similarly, and contrary to common belief, teamwork is not about liking or trusting your colleagues.
 Instead, teamwork is the track record of what happens when colleagues interact.
 What happens when someone asks a colleague for help?
-Does what follows teach them that it was a good idea to ask for help?
-Or that asking for help is a waste of time?
+Does what follows teach them that it was a good idea to ask for help, or that asking for help is a waste of time?
 What happens when someone gives feedback to a colleague?
 Are they listened to and thanked?
 Or are they made wish that they hadn’t voiced their feedback?
 Again, to improve teamwork, improve the track record of interactions.

 Improving the track record